EricHype/scratch_interview/README.md

 # 6) If this was to be deployed as a service

 Part of the problem is say what you wold do if this solution were to be deployed as a service that added 100 books per second and had to handle 50k searches per second.
 Flatly, I wouldn't ship anything like this to handle that problem.
-There are way better, well understood and industry standard tools like elasticsearch/solr that can handle something like this and the benefits of using them far outweigh the costs.
-HOwever, if I had to ship this
+There are way better, well understood and industry standard tools like elasticsearch/solr that can handle something like this easily and the benefits of using them far outweigh the costs.

+However, if I had to ship this type of solution, there are a number of things to consider.
+One would be how consistent the data needs to be and at what time (eventual consistency vs atomic).
+If inserts can be batched together so that index rebuilding etc can be taken on a less frequent schedule that would be a benefit.
+For searches, all code would need to be made non-blocking, the brute force methods I implemented wouldn't be able to keep up with that kind of load.
+As mentioned above, caching of query results would also be a boon, particularly if the pagination feature is heavily used.